How Alcohol Disrupts Sleep: A Functional Medicine Perspective on Restorative Rest

 From a functional medicine perspective, sleep continuity is as important as sleep duration.
 Alcohol’s tendency to fragment sleep represents a primary mechanism through which it undermines restorative rest.

-Alcohol and Sleep-Disordered Breathing
+How Alcohol Contributes to Sleep-Disordered Breathing and Snoring

 Alcohol has significant effects on airway stability, respiratory control, and oxygen regulation during sleep.
 These effects increase the risk of sleep-disordered breathing, even in individuals without a prior diagnosis of obstructive sleep apnea (18).